 NOTE

-From: General Secretariat of the Council

-To: Permanent Representatives Committee
+From: Permanent Representatives Committee (Part 1)

+To: Council

+No. prev. doc.: 14336/22

 No. Cion doc.: 8115/21

 Subject: Proposal for a Regulation of the European Parliament and of the Council laying down harmonised rules on artificial intelligence (Artificial Intelligence Act) and amending certain Union legislative acts

 - General approach